jonathanbcsouza/kiwi-slang-generator/README.md

-### Kiwi Slang Generator 🥝 🇳🇿
+### Kiwi Quest App 🥝

-This is a simple Kiwi Slang Generator!

-This app offers a fun and interactive way to discover and learn slang words and phrases commonly used in Aotearoa.
+This app offers a fun and interactive way to discover and learn slang words and phrases used in Aotearoa 🇳🇿.

 ### Data Management:
 - Storage: Slang terms and their corresponding definitions are securely housed in Firebase.